shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **Adam:** Yeah, it really becomes kind of like an all-consuming project, right?
 There's and like you said, there's so much stuff you could do, right?
 Especially as the models get better and you get more ideas, but you have to temper the the crazy like I want to develop this crazy new component versus I'm going to really make sure this thing works.

-**Taesoo:** But I think one thing that worry me the most is that AIC for example like paper review research and I've been rejecting or decline all these requests say I going to focus on AIC this is the main things last two years I'm not doing anything else but now I have to find something to work on so you don't have to review papers that's what you're saying I have to study paper I I kept telling our students on the last last couple of days.
+**Taesoo:** But I think one thing that worry me the most is that AIxCC for example like paper review research and I've been rejecting or decline all these requests say I going to focus on AIxCC this is the main things last two years I'm not doing anything else but now I have to find something to work on so you don't have to review papers that's what you're saying I have to study paper I I kept telling our students on the last last couple of days.

 **Adam:** It's like after an event like this where you focus your entire life for this long, there's no alternative to just being lost and depressed for some time.
 Like in the cyber challenge happened to everyone, the the winners, the losers, anyone.
 And yeah, that that is, you know, by the end of the CGC, I was pulling these insane 32-hour days where I would work for 24 hours straight and then I'd go home and sleep for eight.
 And so I'd like shift over time.
 And that was like my entire everything was in in that competition.
 And then it was over and I wake up after Defcon and like now what?
 What am I gonna say?
 Nothing to do.
 You're a PhD student, man.
 Write papers, do research.